-Specialized Health Support Service Agency or position of person who performs the service (e.g., CCAC, board staff, parent/guardian, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Nursing NWLHIN Public Health Procedure that is needed on a daily basis in order for the student to attend school Medical Practicioner The procedure is no longer required for the student to attend school Occupational therapy GJCC Cross referral from other services or O.T. teacher checklist.
+Specialized Health Support Service Agency or position of person who performs the service (e.g., CCAC, board staff, parent/guardian, student) Nursing NWLHIN Public Health Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Procedure that is needed on a daily basis in order for the student to attend school Medical Practicioner The procedure is no longer required for the student to attend school Occupational therapy GJCC Cross referral from other services or O.T. teacher checklist.
 Assessment by the Occupational Therapist Community Care Coordinator and the Occupational Therapist An assessment by the Occupational Therapist indicating that services are no longer required.
 Case conference with the Community Care Coordinator, Occupational Therapist, parent/guardian and school.
-Physiotherapy (Maintenance) GGJC Educational Assistant Cross referral from other services or O.T. teacher Community Care Coordinator Community Care Coordinator Physiotherapist indicating that Case conference with the Community Care Coordinator, physiotherapist, parent/guardian and school.
+Physiotherapy (Maintenance) GGJC Educational Assistant Cross referral from other services or O.T. teacher checklist.
+Assessment by the Physiotherapist Community Care Coordinator and the Physiotherapist An assessment by the Physiotherapist indicating that services are no longer required Case conference with the Community Care Coordinator, physiotherapist, parent/guardian and school.
 Nutrition NWLHIN Public Health Procedure that is needed on a daily basis in order for the student to attend school.
-Ministry of Health The procedure is o longer required for the student to attend school.
+The procedure is o longer required for the student to attend school.
 Parent/guardian, Ministry of Health and School Speech and language therapy GJCC Referral from the parent/guardian or school to GJCC.
 GJCC then determine if the student is eligible.
 Speech Therapist or Speech Pathologist from GJCC Speech Therapist or Speech Pathologist determines the problem has been solved.
 A meeting with GJCC and/or parent/guardian and school.
 Speech correction and remediation GJCC Referral from the parent/guardian or school to GJCC.
 GJCC then determine if the student is eligible.
 Speech Therapist or Speech Pathologist GGJC Speech Therapist or Speech Pathologist determines the problem has been solved.
 A meeting with GJCC, parent/guardian and school.
 Administering of prescribed medications Educational Assistants Board Staff Pupil as authorized Parent/guardian as authorized Letter from the doctor and the board policy documents completed.
 Medical Practicioner Letter from Medical Practicioner Meeting with the medical practitioner, school and parent/guardian Catheterization Trained Educational Assistants or Health Professional or Parent/guardian Letter from the Medical Practitioner Medical Practicioner Letter from Medical Practicioner Meeting with the medical practitioner, school and parent/guardians.
 Suctioning Educational Assistants Letter from the Medical Practitioner Medical Practicioner Letter from Medical Practitioner Meeting with the medical practitioner, school and parent/guardians.
 Lifting & positioning Educational Assistants Letter from the Medical Practitioner Medical Practicioner Letter from Medical Practitioner Meeting with the medical practitioner, school and parent/guardians.
 Assistance with mobility Educational Assistants Letter from the Medical Practitioner Medical Practicioner Letter from Medical Practitioner Meeting with the medical practitioner, school and parent/guardians.